AdrianIonut479/FirstJavascriptAutomationIntro/README.md

 # FirstJavascriptAutomationIntro

-This is the javascript homework
+This is the automation javascript homework.
+If there are any questions , you can contact me at i_adrian47@yahoo.com